-- 416. Adapted Programs in Physical Education (5).
+416. Adapted Programs in Physical Education (5).
 Pr., PE 200, junior standing or departmental approval.
-A course designed to guide the student in the development of adaptive and corrective programs to meet the needs of exceptional children.
+A course designed to guide the student in the development of adaptive and corrective programs to meet the a course designed to guide the student in the development of adaptive and corrective programs to meet the needs of exceptional children.
 Emphasis is placed on the physical, mental, social, and emotional characteristics of exceptional children.
-The identification and diagnosis of various discrepancies are also included. - 418.
-Tests and Measurements in Physical Education (5). l+., Professional Education or departmental approval.
+The identification and diagnosis of various discrepancies are also included.

+418. Tests and Measurements in Physical Education (5).
+Pr., Professional Education or departmental approval.

 The study of tests and measurements currently used in the field.
-Attention is also given to elementary statistical procedures and grading in physical education. - 420.
+Attention is also given to elementary statistical procedures and grading in physical education.

 Organization and Administration of Physical Education (5).
 Pr., Professional Education or departmental approval.

 A course designed to present the various organizational and administrative structures, principles, and philosophies in the field of health and physical education.
-The planning and construction of physical facilities are included. - 422.
-Problems and Issues in Physical Education (5).
+The planning and construction of physical facilities are included.

+422. Problems and Issues in Physical Education (5).
 Pr., departmental approval, junior level.

-Independent study to provide research oriented experiences in the investigation of issues and problems in the field of HPE. - 430.
-Professional Internship (Non-School) (15).
+Independent study to provide research oriented experiences in the investigation of issues and problems in the field of HPE.

+430. Professional Internship (Non-School) (15).
 Pr., departmental approval.

-Students will be placed in a non-school setting, such as corporate fitness programs, recreation programs, coaching, physical rehabilitation, or other professional areas, The assignment will be made in cooperation with the instructor and the field agency.
-After completion of the course the student will receive a letter grade. - 468.
-Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).
+Students will be placed in a non-school setting, such as corporate fitness programs, recreation programs, coaching, physical rehabilitation, or other professional areas.
+The assignment will be made in cooperation with the instructor and the field agency.
+After completion of the course the student will receive a letter grade.

+468. Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).

 This course is designed to prepare the student to deal with the physiological discrepancies that affect learning.
-The course will also train the student to prescribe individual education programs to remediate such discrepancies. - 497.
-Fundamentals of Athletic Training(5).
+The course will also train the student to prescribe individual education programs to remediate such discrepancies.

+497. Fundamentals of Athletic Training (5).
 Pr., sophomore standing or departmental approval and BI 209.

 A course designed to guide the student in organizing and administering an athletic training program, mental readiness of competition, drug abuse, principles of physical fitness, nutrition, and physical therapy.
 Attention is also given to fitting and maintaining professional equipment, taping, conditioning, and first aid.